Skip to main content

 • treating and preventing fractures

-• using medication to reduce the rate of reduction of bone density that occurs naturally as you get older
+• using medication to lower the rate of reduction of bone density that happens naturally as you get older

-You can ask for advice from your GP or practice nurse about your diet, and they may recommend making changes or taking supplements.
+You can ask for advice from your GP or practice nurse about your diet.
+They may recommend making changes to your diet or taking supplements.

 Preventing falls and fractures

-• if you're unsteady on your feet or fall, speak to your GP so possible causes, such as poor eyesight, certain medications, and poor muscle strength and balance, can be identified and treated
+If you're unsteady on your feet or fall, speak to your GP, so possible causes, can be identified and treated.
+These may include:

 Causes of osteoporosis